spences10/personal-goals/this-week.md

 day by day, I'm also struggling more with a Windows keyboard.
 Why couldn't Apple use the standard layout 🙃

+**20180331:** I'm attempting to move my Gatsby blog from having the posts stored on the actual site over to GraphCMS, this will lend well to what I'm trying to accomplish at work as well.

 **[View history 👵👴](history.md#history)**

 **[View README 👀](README.md#personal-goals)**